Zoom-IQA: Image Quality Assessment with Reliable Region-Aware Reasoning: Experiments

 \textbf{Effect of KL-Coverage Regularizer Loss.} We evaluate the impact of our KL-Coverage loss by comparing Row 4 (without KL) to Row 5 (with KL).
 Introducing such a regularizer brings consistent performance gains across the majority of datasets, such as on KonIQ (0.908 to 0.932), SPAQ (0.888 to 0.898), and CSIQ (0.759 to 0.791), indicating its effectiveness in preventing mode collapse and encouraging diverse reasoning.

-\textbf{Effect of Progressive Training.} Comparing Row 5 (full model without) with Row 6 (full model with), progressive training provides a consistent performance lift across all datasets (e.g., KonIQ: 0.932 to 0.938; KADID: 0.665 to 0.701).
-Such an improvement stems from the strategy's ability to effectively handle imbalanced quality data, \ie, conducting a superior evaluation on images at the extremes of the quality spectrum (i.e., very high or very low quality).
+\textbf{Effect of Progressive Training.} Comparing Row 5 (full model without) with Row 6 (full model with), progressive training provides a consistent performance lift across all datasets.
+Such an improvement stems from the strategy's ability to effectively handle imbalanced quality data, \ie, conducting a superior evaluation on images at the extremes of the quality spectrum.